quentincloudsnow/badgingappweb/rpa.md

 When you're on the Work Queue record, click the Work Items tab (1)

-> this shows the pending, successful, or failed jobs.
+> This displays the pending, successful, or failed jobs.
 Work items can be assigned to robots through a flow, or you can design your RPA automation to schedule regular checks of the queue for pending work items, which are then assigned to specific robots.

 Click the Work Item record **VIS0001016** (2)  to inspect it